spacepy/spacepy/Doc/source/install.rst

 If defined, the ``LDFLAGS`` environment variable is also honored when linking irbem.
 The contents must be valid ``gfortran`` flags.

-If irbem compilation fails, SpacePy will install without `irbempy` support.
+If irbem compilation fails, SpacePy will install without :mod:`~spacepy.irbempy` support.
 This can be forced by e.g. setting ``FC`` to ``/usr/bin/false``.